 And it doesn’t need to cost you a fortune to publish on all these platforms.
 You don’t even need a whole new content department, just some savvy editors.
 Magazine publishers who recycle content strategically are building giant multiplatform publishing businesses by recycling content like so:

-The magazine article could be turned into a few pages of a handbook, a single chapter of a much shorter free e-book, and finally into a free portal post.
+The magazine article could also be turned into a few pages of a handbook, a single chapter of a much shorter free e-book, and finally into a free post on your portal.
 This model might be for publishers putting out jumbo handbooks and large e-books who don’t want to give away the cow on their blog.

 There are, of course, many different versions of this cycle depending on what you’re publishing, but the premise is the same: Take one thing and turn it into many things.

-Some organizations don’t have a magazine, so they do it backwards, building as they go.
+Some organizations don’t have a magazine, so they do it backward, building as they go.
 A 12-chapter free white paper may be a set of 12 different posts from their portal.
 It will likely be edited and tweaked here and there for continuity, but the content is recycled from cover to back.
-It takes 12 weeks to write the 12 free portal posts, which is then turned into a handbook.
+It may take 12 weeks to write the 12 free portal posts, which are then turned into a handbook.
 This is how many publishers create their handbooks and white papers.

-This process needs to be more methodical than the previous.
+This process needs to be more methodical than the previous one.
 For example, if you want to create a 12-chapter freebie, then it requires writing a table of contents for the white paper at least 12 weeks ahead of time if you publish one post per week.

 If you look at it in terms of our content pyramid, where live events are close to the top, you could easily transform the magazine recycling model into the event recycling model.
 You’d replace “magazine” with “presentation” and “handbook” with “slide” because many of our portal posts also refer to the infographics we present in our Mequoda Events.